 NHS Palliative Care in Surrey

-In Surrey, the 5 NHS trusts that cover the area provide palliative care to patients in hospitals.
+There are five NHS Trusts across Surrey that provide palliative care to their local area from their hospitals.
 Each team provides support and care based around:

 - Pain control